Raaaaaaamim/Raaaaaaamim/README.md

 ## Projects That Slap 💫
 ### NoteX 📝
-> Your thoughts, but make it ✨aesthetic✨
+> Your thoughts?, just create a note
 - **Stack**: React + Node.js + MongoDB (the holy trinity fr fr)
 - **Features**: Real-time syncing (because who has time to refresh?), Rich text editor (fancy stuff only), Dark mode (for the vampires)
 - [Check it out](https://github.com/Raaaaaaamim/NoteX)